CONSUMER MEDICINE INFORMATION

 theophylline (Nuelin), a medicine used in asthma

-antibiotics called amoxycillin (e.g. Amoxil, Moxacin) and ampicillin (Alphacin)
+antibiotics called amoxicillin (e.g. Amoxil, Moxacin) and ampicillin (Alphacin)

 thiazide diuretics or fluid tablets (e.g.Dithiazide).

 aluminium hydroxide, a medicine used to treat the symptoms of too much stomach acid

 The above medicines may reduce the effectiveness of Progout, reduce its own effectiveness